This

 Had members of the Church, understood the scriptures better,

-They may have come to consider that though the curse was in force in the world, the ancient prohibition was done away in the
+may have come to consider that though the curse was in force in the world,

 New Covenant, that Joseph Smith was right to allow the bestowal of Priesthood